Blog article

 This example assumes you hold both investments in a taxable brokerage account.
 In a 401(k) or IRA, neither fund would generate a current tax bill, so the ETF's advantage disappears in tax-deferred accounts.

 But for taxable accounts, where most high-net-worth investors hold the bulk of their assets, the difference is enormous and compounds relentlessly over time.
+Find out more about the differences between ETFs vs Mutual Funds in our blog post.

 The Bottom Line: Are ETF Tax Advantages Worth It Compared to Mutual Funds Investments?